Copilot-Language/copilot/README.md

 Copilot is a stream (i.e., infinite lists) domain-specific language (DSL) in Haskell that compiles into embedded C.  Copilot is similar in spirit to languages like Lustre.
 Copilot contains an interpreter, multiple back-end compilers, and other verification tools.
-See the Examples section below.

 Resources
 =========